DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/authentication.md

 ### Why Use Roles

-Unlike other methods used to [extract reusable test logic](../../recipes/extract-reusable-test-code/README.md), roles were specially designed for login operations and provide the following dedicated features:
+Unlike other methods used to [extract reusable test logic](../../recipes/extract-reusable-test-code/README.md), roles are designed for login operations and provide the following dedicated features:

 * **Object-based API.** Authentication data and logic are stored in an object that is easy to pass around and activate when needed.
 * **Single login.** Login actions are not repeated when you switch to a previously used role within the same session.
 If you activate a role in the [beforeEach](../basic-guides/test-organization.md#test-hooks) hook, login actions run once before the first test.
-The subsequent tests reuse authentication data so that it happens instantly.
+Subsequent tests reuse authentication data so that it happens instantly.
-* **Automatic return.** The browser automatically navigates back to the page that was opened when you switched the role (you can disable this behavior if it doesn't suit your scenario).
+* **Automatic return.** The browser automatically navigates back to the page where you switched roles.
+(You can disable this behavior if required.)
 * **No logout needed.** Authentication data is automatically cleared when you switch between roles.
 * **Multiple authentication support.** If you log in to different services/websites during a test, authentication data from cookies and browser storages is accumulated in the active role.
-When you switch back to this role within the same test, you are automatically logged in to all the websites.
+When you switch back to this role within the same test, you are automatically logged in to all websites.
-* **Anonymous role.** A built-in role that quilckly logs you out of all the accounts.
+* **Anonymous role.** A built-in role that logs out of all accounts.

 > Roles work with authentication data in cookies and browser storages.
 If your authentication system stores data elsewhere, you may not be able to use roles.